vault27/Foundation/paloalto.md

 ### Configure via User-ID agent

+- Install User-ID agent on supported Windows version according to instructions, configure it and launch
-- Enable User-ID in zone
+- Enable User-ID in zone configuration
-- Device > Data Redistribution - Configure Agent host and port
+- Device > Data Redistribution - Configure Agent host and port - verify that its status is connected

-`### Map users to groups
+### Map users to groups

 - Add LDAP server profile Device > Server > Profiles > LDAP
         - Port - 389